nagyist/ciao-docs-parser/README.md

     cd ciao-docs-parser-parent
 	mvn clean install -P bin-archive

 This will compile a number of related modules - the main CIP module is `ciao-docs-parser`, and the full binary archive (with dependencies) can be found at `ciao-docs-parser\target\ciao-docs-parser-{version}-bin.zip`.
-To run the application, unpack this zip to a directory of your choosing and follow the instructions in the README.txt.
+To run the CIP, unpack this zip to a directory of your choosing and follow the instructions in the README.txt.

-The CIP requires access to various file system locations and network ports (dependant on the selected components):
+The CIP requires access to various file system directories and network ports (dependent on the selected configuration):

 **etcd**:
  -  Connects to: `localhost:2379`